phil-kt/Ai.exe/README.md

 As Naoto begins to live his daily high school life he will find himself dragged towards one of the girls and his heart will begin to blossom.

+## To Play
-To play the game, download the repo and unzip the dist for your platform (Windows or Mac).
+To play the game, download the zip files from the Releases

+## How It Was Made
 Ai.exe was made in Renpy, with art contributed by my wonderful friend [Roslyn](https://www.instagram.com/shi__r0/).

-Some gameplay shots:
+## Gameplay
 ![Making a choice](game/images/screenshots/choice.png)

 ![Elsie](game/images/screenshots/elsie.png)